dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy.md

 ✅  Success!
 Dapr has been installed to namespace dapr-system.
 To verify, run `dapr status -k' in your terminal.
 To get started, go here: https://aka.ms/dapr-getting-started
  ```

-After a short period of time (or using the `--wait` flag and specifying an amount of time to wait) you should be able to check that the Redis and Zipkin components have been stood up correctly.
+After a short period of time (or using the `--wait` flag and specifying an amount of time to wait) you can check that the Redis and Zipkin components have been deployed to the cluster.

 ```bash
 kubectl get pods --namespace default
 ```

-Expected Output:
+Expected output:

 ```bash
 NAME                              READY   STATUS    RESTARTS   AGE